rasbt/siteinterlock/docs/sources/installation.md

 # Installation

-The `siteinterlock` package is compatible with both Python 2.7 and Python 3.x and does not require external dependencies or libraries.
-Below, you can find If you are using `pip`, you can download and install
+The `siteinterlock` package is compatible with Python 2.6, Python 2.7, and Python 3.x, and it does not require external dependencies or libraries.

 ## Installing from Source